Yakima StageTwo Hitch Rack Review | Heavy-Duty & Versatile

 Securing the rack to the hitch

-To secure the rack in the hitch receiver, you simply turn the knob at the end opposite the stinger (the portion of the rack inserted into the receiver).
-The knob itself is keyed and once secured, the lock prevents the knob from being loosened.
+To install the rack, you simply turn the knob at the end opposite the stinger (the part that goes into the hitch receiver).
+The knob is keyed, and once secured, the lock prevents it from being loosened.

 Loading bikes